qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ![43_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/43_ct.png#thumbnail)

-As soon as you add the field, the value will be shown and you can continue to style your metric from the Comparison and Styles section on the right side panel.
+As soon as you add the field, the value will be shown and you can continue to style your metric from the Comparison and Styles section on the right side of the panel.

 You can add time comparison options by dragging a date field to the right-side panel in the Date Column area and selecting a time period to compare with from a series of options such as *Last Hour, Today, This month, Last quarter,* and *This year* amongst others.